Payer Disputes, Compliance and Investigations

 The complex disputes facing healthcare payers in today’s constantly evolving landscape involve the analysis of legal, regulatory and financial issues, and require an experienced expert with in- depth industry knowledge and experience.
 We have worked with all types of payer entities including commercial, government, third-party administrators and pharmacy benefit managers, helping companies and their counsel quantify the potential impact of issues arising in the course of a dispute.

-Our professionals include reimbursement specialist, clinicians, coders, technologists, accountants and statisticians.
+Our professionals include reimbursement specialists, clinicians, coders, technologists, accountants and statisticians.
 We provide commercial litigation support, data analytics and expert testimony, contract compliance services a broad spectrum of industry issues, including:

 - Class Certification Defense

 - Contract Compliance